vtphan/plot-tutorial/scripts/README.md

 #### Usage
 ```
- cq.R data_file x y [g]
+ cq.R data.csv x y [g]
 ```

-- data_file : comma-separated file (.csv) or tab-separated file (.tsv).
+- data.csv : comma-separated file (.csv) or tab-separated file (.tsv).
 There must be a header containing column names.
 The data must be in long-form.
-- x : the name of column in data_file representing the x-variable.
+- x : the name of column in data.csv representing the x-variable.
-- y : the name of column in data_file representing the y-variable.
+- y : the name of column in data.csv representing the y-variable.
 - z : Optional.
-The name of column in data_file, whose values partition (x,y) into different plots.
+The name of column in data.csv, whose values partition (x,y) into different plots.

 The output consists of 3 plots: (i) a bar chart that sums up quantitative values for each category, (ii) a box plot that shows quartile statistics of each category, and (iii) a violin plot that shows distributions of values in each category.